CAAPIM/gateway-ansible-playbook/TUTORIAL.md

 Follow the setup steps in the [README for gateway_import_database role](roles/gateway_import_database/README.md).

-Run `​ansible-playbook -i inventories/tutorial/hosts ./playbooks/gateway-database-import.yml`
+Run `ansible-playbook -i inventories/tutorial/hosts playbooks/gateway-database-import.yml`

 This will import the database dump from the source Gateway into the new v10 Gateway listed under the `gateway_primary_db` inventory group.